davegutz/myPyScreencast/doc/INSTALL_windows.md

 Synopsis:  Download this repository.
 Put it in Documents/GitHub folder.
 Download and install ffmpeg.
 Download and install python3.10.10.
-Use 'pip' and 'pip3' from 'python3.10' to install dependencies 'configparser' and 'openai-whisper' respectively.
+Use 'pip' and 'pip3' from 'python3.10' to install dependencies.
 The paths will get set automatically to point 'python' at 'python3.10'.
 Start Google Drive if installed.
 Then run 'GUI_screencast.py' using 'python'

 Be sure that your user account name has no spaces before starting this.
 If it does, change it now.
 Go to 'Control Panel - User Accounts - Change the account name'